Sreejith2003/Text_To_Image/README.md

   - `requests` (if using an API for Stable Diffusion)
   - `torch` (if using a local model)
   - `transformers` (for handling Stable Diffusion model)

+- Download `cuda` for fast execution, if not using cuda change the torch_dtype to fp32 to run in cpu

 ## Installation